Bloom: Designing for LLM-Augmented Behavior Change Interactions: Design Development Process

 \section{Design \& Development Process}

-This section describes our design and development process, including UI design and pilot testing, redteaming and safety evaluation, and ambient display theme preference and validation studies.
+This section describes our design and development process, including our UI design process, redteaming and safety evaluation, and ambient display theme preference and validation studies.
 All studies were approved by our university's institutional review board.